Maribsorensen/Semester-Project-1/README.md

 ## Description

 This project is a website for a fictional museum created for a school examination.
 The website uses html and css.
 The target audience is school children (ages 7-15) and families with young children.
 The website should give a feel of exitement, joy and curiosity.
+While at the same time not be too messy and a way for adults to easily find the information they need.

 User stories: